It Was Out of Our Control—A Pregnancy Story

-Thirty minutes later we arrived at Boston Children’s Hospital.
-We completed the usual “my first time here” paperwork, waited to be called in to the room where someone did the ultrasound, and then we waited … Getting your nails done without much conversation is fine, but this lady said nothing.
+We arrived at Boston Children’s Hospital 30 minutes later .
+We completed the usual “first time here” paperwork, waited to be called in to the room where someone did the ultrasound, and then we waited.
+Getting your nails done without much conversation is fine, but this lady said nothing.
 I immediately felt this sense of loss of control.
 My future was out of my control.

 “I’m going to give you the five-minute low down now, but I’d like to sit and talk with you about this for about an hour … as it is a pretty significant heart disease.”
 I look at my hubby and try with all my limbs and brain cells not to shed a tear, still lying there with, for the second time today, loads of ultrasound gel on my barely showing belly.

 Close to two hours later, I was still numb.
 For the first time in my life, I felt like a parent, 18.4 weeks pregnant.
-We learned our baby had Hypoplastic Left Heart Syndrome, meaning it was missing an entire left ventricle — one of the much needed chambers of the organ.
+We learned our baby had Hypoplastic Left Heart Syndrome, meaning it was missing an entire left ventricle—one of the much-needed chambers of the organ.
 A nurse came in to take notes and validate funky medical terms and unknown phrases.
 The doc then stated that in order to treat this condition, a series of three major open-heart surgeries would be needed before the age of three to allow the right ventricle to compensate for the lack of the left one.
-Our baby would have a 65ish% chance of making it through those three surgeries, and likely suffer developmental delays, physical complications, and the inevitable, needing a heart transplant at some point throughout his or her life, most likely as a teen.
+Our baby would have a 65 percent-ish chance of making it through those three surgeries, and likely suffer developmental delays, physical complications and the inevitable, needing a heart transplant at some point throughout his or her life, most likely as a teen.

 We tried to keep it together, staring at a white board of heart anatomy gibberish, processing what our weekend would be mentally and thinking of every possible question we could ask.
 We had a big decision ahead of us.
 Do we push through and risk my already high-risk pregnancy to have this baby and love it unconditionally, despite the obvious challenges?
 Or do we say goodbye peacefully and end the pregnancy?